jaredhazlett/sql-challenge/README.md

 # sql-challenge
-Welcome to my SQL challenge.
-I upload multiple csvs to an SQL database and perform different search queries to compile and look at trends within our data.
-You'll find my Diagram, SQL queries and a readme within this respository.
+Welcome to SQL employee database.
+This project uses postgreSQL to relate various tables.